From result to counselling schedule - Latest updates on JEE Mains, JEE Advanced, NEET, SET, MHT-CET, VITEEE, MET, KCET, APEAMCET, CUCET and other entrance exams

 The JEE Advanced 2021 result has been declared on the official website- jeeadv.ac.in on October 15.

-The Joint Seat Allocation Authority (JoSAA) round-2 result has been released on the official website.
+The Joint Seat Allocation Authority (JoSAA) announced the round 1 seat allotment result on October 28.

 NEET PG

 The National Board of Examinations released the revised individual scorecard for NEET PG 2021 on October 14.
-The registration for the first round of counselling will begin on October 25 and aspirants will be able to fill option of college and course from October 26 to October 29.
+The registration for the first round of counselling was supposed begin on October 25 however it has now been put on hold.

 NEET PG 2021 exam was held on September 11 across 255 test cities.
 The result was declared on September 28, 2021.